-Age: At least 19 and less than 35 at time of commission.
+Age: At least 19 and less than 35 at the time of commission.
 No waivers.

 Education: BA/BS in International Relations, Political Science, Gov’t, Engineering, Physical or Natural Science, and Comp.
 Science preferred.

-Service Obligation: 4 yrs Active from commissioning or de-enrollment (from flight program).
+Service Obligation: Four years Active from commissioning or de-enrollment (from flight program).

-- Total of 8 yrs Active & Inactive.
+- Total of eight years Active & Inactive.

 - Applications will only be considered if available for OCS within 24 months unless applying for BDCP.